gadventures/gapi-redux/README.md

 ![The Store](/docs/media/store.png?raw=true "The Store")

+Notice that we only made a request for dossier 10, but get realted is making sure all the related resources for this dossier are also loaded into the store.
+Also, features is marked as stub, because we did not make a request for it in our `getRelated` param.

 * `force`
 By default gapi-redux will deny requesting a resource that has already been loaded to the store.
 Passing `true` will force `getResource` to make a request whether it exists or not.